Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ## From 4MB to 8MB, the game roms and maybe some surprises

-Next 4 MB (second half) is occupied by 66 unique roms, without any particular sorting.
-The rom structure is quite usual compared to the other 1XX in one or the GB SMART 32M multirom, where roms are placed at offsets multiple of their own size.
+Next 4 MB (second half) is occupied by 66 unique roms, without any particular sorting except for the last two.
 There is however a trick somewhere: DAEDALIAN OPUS is supposed to be a 32 KB rom but its "slot" is in fact 393 KB long (the rom is followed by 0x00 until TENCHIWOKURAU).

-As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used as save slot.
+As both DONKEY KONG (MBC1 + save ram) and TENCHIWOKURAU (MBC2) have save capabilities, this area may be used as save area.

 The mapper ([Decapped and imaged](Pictures/kong-feng_gbck003_mcmaster_mz_mit20x.jpg) by [John McMaster](https://twitter.com/johndmcmaster)) is maybe common with some other 1XX-in-one clone cartridges.